St. Brides Major, Southerndown and

 (and what recycled metal can be used for)

-Food and drink cans (aluminium, steel, tinplate steel) e.g. baked beans, soup, fish, soft drinks, beer, pet food tins.
+Food and drink cans (aluminium, steel, tinplate steel) e.g. beer and soft drinks cans as well as baked beans, biscuit, fish, pet food, soup and sweet tins, together with metal tops and lids.
 Cooking foil and take-away foil containers.
 Remember to rinse/wash and preferably squash before recycling as contaminated items will be left behind.
-Drained aerosols (remove lids).
+Drained aerosols (remove lids) such as for deodorant, furniture polish and hair spray.
 No paint tins.

 Aluminium can be completely recycled, known as closed loop recycling.
 Cans are flattened and shredded, then the lacquer and decoration is removed by blowing hot air through the shreds before the metal is melted down, cooled and rolled and made into new 100% recycled cans or food packaging.
 Aluminium can be made into ingots which are then used in the manufacture of cars and aeroplanes.
 Recycling cans also reduces the amount of bauxite (a raw material used to make aluminium) that needs to be extracted.
 There is a microscopic layer of tin on steel cans in order to stop rusting which is recovered before they are melted down and made into foil pellets.
 Recycled steel cans can be made into car parts, road signs and railings.
 It takes as much energy to reprocess 20 cans as it takes to create a new one.
 The energy saved by recycling one aluminium can is enough to run a TV for three hours.
 It takes 50-100 years for an aluminium can to decompose when buried.